AbsaOSS/living-doc-generator/README.md

 ```

 ## Documentation Ticket Introduction

-A **Documentation Ticket** is a focused, ongoing ticket written as GitHub Issues dedicated to project documentation.
+A **Documentation Ticket** is a focused, ongoing ticket written as GitHub Issue dedicated to project documentation.
 Unlike development-focused tickets, Documentation Ticket remain open continuously, evolving as updates are needed, and can be reopened or revised indefinitely.
 They are not directly tied to Pull Requests (PRs) but can be referenced for context.

 - **Content Rules**:
   - **Non-technical Focus:**